TABLE OF CONTENTS

 The Great Western Audience Development Summit provides each attendee with the opportunity to meet and exchange information with others in the industry, from newspaper organizations to business partners and expert guest speakers.

-The officers of this Association shall be a President, a President-Elect, a First Vice President and a Second Vice President-Secretary/Treasurer.
+The officers of this Association shall be President, First Vice President and Second Vice President, Third Vice President and Immediate Past President.

-One (1) year or until the election of their successors.
-No one of the aforesaid officers can be reelected to the same office for two (2) consecutive terms.
-Each of these said officers shall be a member of the Board of Directors, which board shall also contain seven (7) additional members, all of whom shall be elected at the annual meeting of the Association.
+Each officer shall be a member of the Board of Directors, which board shall also contain six (6) additional members, all of whom shall be elected at the annual meeting of the Association.
 They shall hold their offices for a period of two (2) years.
+In year 1 of the merger, three of the initial slate of directors will serve a three-year term.

 The officers and the Board of Directors thus constituted and elected shall conduct and control the affairs of the Association.